Food and Nutrition Services

 Parents or guardians of a child with a severe food allergy or special diet needs should contact the school nurse.
 Parents may be asked to have their child’s licensed physician complete a Special Diet Statement and submit it to the school nurse.

-The school nurse will share the Special Diet Statement with the school Food and Nutrition Services (FNS) manager and the district FNS supervisor.
-The school FNS manager and the parent will meet to complete the Special Nutrition Needs form and agree on a communication plan.
+The school nurse will share the Special Diet Statement with the school Food and Nutrition Services manager and the district supervisor.
+The school manager and the parent will meet to complete the Special Nutrition Needs form and agree on a communication plan.

-Please visit the Allergies page, for more information about food allergies and special diets.
+For more information about food allergies and special diets, visit the Allergies page.

 The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by USDA.
 (Not all prohibited bases will apply to all programs and/or employment activities.)
 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call (866) 632-9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410, by fax (202) 690-7442 or email at firstname.lastname@example.org.
 Individuals who are deaf, hard of hearing or have speech disabilities and wish to file either an EEO or program complaint may contact USDA through the Federal Relay Service at (800) 877-8339; or (800) 845-6136 (Spanish).
 Persons with disabilities, who wish to file a program complaint, please see information above on how to contact us by mail directly or by email.
 If you require alternative means of communication for program information (e.g., Braille, large print, audiotape, etc.) please contact USDA’s TARGET Center at (202) 720-2600 (voice and TDD).
 USDA is an equal opportunity provider and employer.